 The retained student variable only affects the student spending impact calculation in Table 2.14.
-For this analysis, we assume a retained student variable of 10%, which means that 10% of the UI's students who originated from Iowa would have left the state for other opportunities, whether that be education or employment, if the UI did not exist.
-The money these retained students spent in the state for accommodation and other personal and household expenses is attributable to the UI.
+For this analysis, we assume a retained student variable of 10%, which means that 10% of the Ul's students who originated from lows would have left the state for other opportunities, whether that be education or employment, if the Ul did not exist.
+The money these retained students spent in the state for accommodation and other personal and household expenses is attributable to the Ul.

 Table A1.5 presents the results of the sensitivity analysis for the retained student variable.
 The assumption increases and decreases relative to the base case of 10% by the increments indicated in the table.
 The student spending impact is recalculated at each value of the assumption, holding all else constant.
-Student spending impacts attributable to the UI range from a high of \$70.1 million when the retained student variable is 15% to a low of \$58.3 million when the retained student variable is 5%.
-This means as the retained student variable decreases, the student spending attributable to the UI decreases.
-Even under the most conservative assumptions, the student spending impact on the lowa economy remains substantial.
+Student spending impacts attributable to the UI range from a high of \$70.1 million when the retained student variable is 5%.
+This means as the retained student variable decreases, the student variable is 5%.
+This means UI decreases.
+Even under the most conservative assumptions, the student spending impact on the lows economy remains substantial.